Information Society (band): Oscillator, Synthesizer, and Modulator releases (2005–2009)

-On 19 March 2007, Information Society self-released an EP titled Oscillator, first as an Internet-only release – their first commercial release in over six years.
+On 19 March 2007, Information Society self-released an EP, Oscillator, first as an Internet-only release – their first commercial release in over six years.
 This EP was later released in CD format with an extra audio track and a bonus CD-ROM video track.
 It includes remixes by the Brazilian duo Kain & Arvy for "I Like The Way You Werk It" (only on CD version) and "Back In The Day" (on both releases).
-This was followed by a new album, Synthesizer which was released on October 9 in North America and October 5 in Europe on Dancing Ferret Discs.
+This was followed by the album Synthesizer which was released on October 9 in North America and October 5 in Europe on Dancing Ferret Discs.
 The album was released digitally in North America and Europe on September 4, 2007.
 Several live shows in the US followed the album's release.

 Information Society commissioned chiptune/micromusic artist 8 Bit Weapon to remix "I Like the Way You Werk It".
 8 Bit Weapon remixed the song using both a Commodore 64 computer and a Game Boy Classic handheld console.
 The remix was titled "I Like the Way You Werk It – 8 Bit Weapon Remix".
 "I Like the Way You Werk It" was also remixed by LA-based indie promoter and electronica artist Jon Hershfield.
 The remix is titled "Werk It V.2."
 Both Robb and Anton have been guests on Hershfield's internet radio program Isgoodmusic.com.

-Modulator, an EP of remixes from Synthesizer, was released in digital-only format in September 2009.
-It was also included in its entirety on the "25 Years of Information Society" DVD released later that year.
+Modulator, an EP of remixes from Synthesizer, was released on Dancing Ferret Discs in digital-only format in September 2009.
+It was also included in its entirety on the It Is Useless to Resist Us: 25 Years of Information Society DVD released later that year.
 Notable remixers on the Modulator EP included Dave Aude and Tommie Sunshine.
 Modulator also included a live version of "Wrongful Death" and a brand new song, "Don't Touch The Devil" with Kurt on vocals.